 For a reason I can’t quite explain, this was my favorite of the churches I visited in Etchmiadzin.
 Its appearance is rather ordinary, but the place had a certain power to it.

 Also just outside is the ruins of another church named after St. Mariane.
-The informational plaque, however, only repeats the same martyrdom story and doesn’t tell us who Mariane was.
+The informational plaque, however, only repeats the same martyrdom story and doesn’t tell us who Mariane really was.

-St. Hiripsime Church
+St. Hripsime Church

 After another 5-10 minutes of walking east, you’ll get to St. Hripsime Church.
 Obviously, it’s named after the same Hripsime from our story.
 Built in 618, it’s one of the oldest churches in Armenia to have survived intact.